JumioServices/PerformNetverify-Batch-Java/README.md

 $ mvn compile assembly:single
 ```

-After the compilation, 'PerformNetverify-1.0-SNAPSHOT-jar-with-dependencies.jar' should appear in the 'target' directory.
+After compilation, 'PerformNetverify-1.0-SNAPSHOT-jar-with-dependencies.jar' should appear in the 'target' directory.
 This file is the compiled Java program.

 ## Running the program